Wang Guangyi: Great Criticism, 1990-2007

-Great Criticism is Wang Guangyi's most famous cycle of works.
-These works use propaganda images of the Cultural Revolution and contemporary logos from Western advertisements.
-Wang Guangyi began this cycle in 1990 and ended it in 2007 when he became convinced that its international success would compromise the original meaning of the works, namely that political and commercial propaganda are two forms of brainwashing.
+Great Criticism is Wang’s most famous cycle of works.
+These works, all of them medium-sized oil paintings, combine socialist imagery, such as Cultural Revolution imagery, with Western consumer brands.
+The compositional device of the works is juxtaposition.
+According to Wang, "the real issue exposed in Great Criticism is the conflict between Western culture and socialist ideology."
+He describes this conflict as one that cannot be dissolved through irony or sarcasm, but which is an enduring conflict with global ramifications.

+He first received significant international attention in 1992 when his piece Great Criticism: Coca-Cola appeared on the cover of an issue of Flash Art: The Leading European Art Magazine.
+Wang has given various accounts of his inspiration for the Great Criticism series, including that he was inspired when, while working in his studio and drinking a Coca-Cola, he caught sight of a cigarettes pack lying on an old political poster.

 1990s

 The series and installations VISA (1995-1998), Passport (1994-1995), and Virus Carriers (1996-1998) contain images of infants, grown adults and dogs accompanied by their respective names, places, dates of birth and genders.
 The aforementioned titles of these works are then imprinted upon these images.
 By forefronting the bureaucratic procedures tied to moving from one country to another, these works reveal that the organization of the State enacts its own defenses when evaluating the potential danger of individuals.

 Wang Guangyi perceives a well-established climate of reciprocal suspicion and looming danger, which ripened during the Cold War and still persists today, even if it has lost the oppressiveness born of forced indoctrination.
 Wang Guangyi's reflection deals with the relationship that Power has with the individual, on which it maintains control by increasing collective fears to then propose itself as a bastion against unknown dangers that could suddenly strike against defenseless people.
 The artist maintains that through these forms of psychological pressure, a tacit agreement that provides protection against the contagion of new viruses in exchange for the renouncement of a part of one's freedom is forged between the Power and the individual.